-Inside the garage
+Inside the garage EXTERNAL AREAS

-EXTERNAL AREAS

-Front Garden

-The property has a narrow area to the front sitting very close to the road.
+Front Garden The property has a narrow area to the front sitting very close to the road.

-Front of the property sits close to the Marketing by: www.1stAssociated.co.uk 0800 298 5424
+Front of the property sits close to the road Marketing by:

 Rear Garden The property has a small rear garden with a patio area, lawn and shrubs.